-In These Dark Times, the question of whether you’re with us or them seems to mostly operate as a crude tool of categorization.
-But such usage is for simple minds.
-Distinguishing between us and them can calculate a more sophisticated return.
+In These Dark Times, the question of whether you’re with us or them can be a crude tool of categorization.
+But that usage is for simple minds.
 By turning the divisive equation into a question and using the answer not as a conclusion but as a premise, we can all build more powerful extended arguments.

-To persuade means to move, and the force required to move something depends on the thing being moved.
+To persuade means to move, and the force required to move something depends on the weight of that which must be moved.
 We apply a different force when an argument is pitched to us than we apply when it’s pitched to them.

 When we pitch to us, we pitch to the people who already agree with us.
 It’s not that we don’t need to move these readers, it’s that we don’t need to move these readers to understand that a problem is a problem.
 They already understand the problem exists.
 Instead, we need to persuade these readers of the merits of our proposed solution–we need to move these readers toward our answer.